 No action was taken in executive session.

-On motion of Trustee Sepe, duly seconded by Trustee Baxley and carried by a vote of four to none the Board voted to return to public session and adjourn the meeting at 7:35 pm.
+There being no further business, on motion by Trustee Howard, seconded by Trustee Baxley, and unanimously carried the Board voted to return to public session at 7:59 pm and adjourned the meeting.